 However, rebound effects are not withdrawal symptoms.
 Whereas withdrawal symptoms are the body’s way of adapting to the lack of benzos, rebound effects are the return of old symptoms.

-Benzo Addiction and Dual Diagnosis
+Benzodiazepine Addiction Treatment and Dual Diagnosis

 Many people with benzo addiction have a co-occurring mental disorder like depression or anxiety.
 This is why a thorough evaluation and dual diagnosis treatment is essential.
 For example, a person treated for benzo addiction and not their co-occurring bipolar disorder will quickly relapse when a manic episode begins.
-If both the benzo addiction and bipolar disorder are addressed in treatment, though, then lasting recovery is possible.
+If both benzo addiction and bipolar disorder are addressed in treatment, then lasting recovery is possible.